History of Star Wars: Premiered 46 Years Ago

 The original Star Wars was not expected to be a success, far from it.
-The studio was not optimistic, hence only 40 opening theaters.
-The head of 20th Century Fox at the time was Alan Ladd, Jr. He agreed to produce the film with an initial $8M budget because he was impressed with George Lucas’ 1973 film American Graffiti.
+The studio was not optimistic; hence only 40 opening theaters.
+The head of 20th Century Fox was Alan Ladd, Jr. He agreed to produce the film with an initial $8M budget because he was impressed with George Lucas’ 1973 film American Graffiti.

 The general pessimism about the movie allowed George Lucas to take a small salary, but he negotiated the retention of a sizable chunk of the merchandising rights.
 That first book turned into a book empire.
-The Star Wars Expanded Universe also includes comic books as well as games — board, video, online, and computer — plus TV and movies.
+The Star Wars Expanded Universe also includes comic books and games — board, video, online, and computer — plus TV shows and movies.
 There were t-shirts, toasters, lightsabers, bottle openers, headphones, tape dispensers, popcorn makers, action figures, watches, cups, pens, slippers, and class rings.

 Though George Lucas sold his Lucasfilm production company for $4B a few years ago to Disney, the total value of the franchise is over $30B.
-And Lucas holds the second-largest block of Disney stock, after the Steve Jobs family, who sold Pixar to them.
+And Lucas holds the second-largest block of Disney stock after the Steve Jobs family, who sold Pixar to Disney.

 Star Wars is often compared to or at least contrasted with Star Trek.
-Indeed, I compare these two franchises in this article here.
-However, George Lucas was a fan of Star Trek, and the first Star Trek movie in the film franchise got a “green light” from the studio as a result of the success of Star Wars.
+Indeed, I compare these two franchises in this article at the link.
+However, George Lucas was a fan of Star Trek, and the first Star Trek movie in the film franchise got a “green light” from the studio due to the success of the Star Wars movie two years earlier.